Jean-Bédel Bokassa: Rule during the 1970s

 In 1971, Bokassa promoted himself to full general, and on 4 March 1972 declared himself president for life.
 He survived another coup attempt in December 1974.
 The following month, on 2 January, he relinquished the position of prime minister to Elisabeth Domitien, who became the first woman to hold the position.
 He had earlier appointed the CAR's first female government minister, Marie-Josèphe Franck, in February 1970.
 Over time, Bokassa's domestic and foreign policies became increasingly unpredictable, leading to another assassination attempt at Bangui M'Poko International Airport in February 1976.

 Foreign support

 The Libyan leader Muammar Gaddafi aided Bokassa.
 France also lent support; in 1975, French President Valéry Giscard d'Estaing declared himself a "friend and family member" of Bokassa.
 By that time, France supplied its former colony's regime with financial and military backing.
 In exchange, Bokassa frequently took Giscard on hunting trips in the CAR and supplied France with uranium, which was vital for France's nuclear energy and weapons program in the Cold War era.
-Bokassa restored ties with PRC and visited China in 1976.
+Bokassa restored ties with the PRC and visited China in 1976.